-In the case against German lottery website Planet49, the CJEU ruled that users must actively choose to let companies store cookies in their browsers.
+In the case against the German lottery website Planet49, the CJEU ruled that users must actively choose to let companies store cookies in their browsers.
 Websites may not assume users want cookies by default.
 Pre-ticked boxes may therefore be a thing of the past.

-Many experts believe the ruling provides legal certainty which will boost the legislative efforts to adopt the ePrivacy Regulation, IAPP reports.
+Many experts believe the ruling provides legal certainty, which will boost the legislative efforts to adopt the ePrivacy Regulation, IAPP reports.

-We will only know for sure how strict the ePrivacy Regulation will be on collecting consent for cookies, when it finally arrives.
+We will only know for sure how strict the ePrivacy Regulation will be on collecting consent for cookies when it finally arrives.